Tortuga Gazette 29(1): 5, January 1993

 Housing & Temperature Requirements

 Coming from areas with a mild climate on the edge of the Mediterranean, these tortoises are active throughout the winter.
-Optimum air temperatures for them are reported to be in the 70°s.
+Opimum air temperatures for them are reported to be in the 70°s.
 They may become distressed at higher temperatures, and may estivate during the summer in the wild.

 I soon learned that mine were uncomfortable during hot spells, becoming lethargic above 85° F. I house them indoors at night only during excessively cold or hot weather.
 Their terrarium is lit by a full spectrum fluorescent lamp for 14 hours a day, and has a substrate of rabbit pellets.
 Heat is provided by an under-tank heater in one corner of the cage, and when additional heat is needed, from a blue incandescent bulb mounted in an aluminum reflector.
 Generally, they are housed outdoors in a 12 foot by 12 foot outdoor pen, planted with grasses and shrubs, and provided with brick "caves" as retreats.
 Outside they are very active, particularly in the mornings, and make full use of the space provided.